-All referred clients will receive a behavioral assessment from ASPIRE unless the Referral source and/or ASPIRE decide otherwise.
+All referred clients will receive a behavioral assessment from Aspire unless the Referral source and/or Aspire decide otherwise.
 The purpose of the assessment is to identify behavior excesses and behavior deficits and what skills the client needs to learn.
-A BCBA assessor will conduct the assessment.
+An assessor will conduct the assessment.
 The authorized assessment hours will be used to carry out a number of activities.
-The BCBA assessor will conduct one or more face to face home visits, does – if necessary- observations in the community or at the daycare, preschool or school, possibly have phone interviews with relevant agencies, review all relevant reports and literature (educational, medical, and psychological), and write the assessment report.
+The assessor will conduct one or more face to face home visits, does – if necessary- observations in the community or at the daycare, preschool or school, possibly have phone interviews with relevant agencies, review all relevant reports and literature (educational, medical, and psychological), and write the assessment report.

 The BCBA will conduct an assessment, which involves: